View a Chinese translation of this page here.

-The majority of the journal, with the exception of our Equipment section, is commissioned content.
+ADC Education and Practice is mainly, with the exception of our Equipment section, commissioned content.
 If you’ve got an idea for something to write, please do get in touch with the appropriate section editor before doing a lot of work on a paper.

 The editors have developed some guidance on writing that you can view here.